 Clams can be enjoyed raw, steamed, boiled, baked or fried.
 They are also frequently encountered in chowders and other soups.
 Clams range widely in size and shape; the most common clams found in recipes are hard clams (Mercenaria mercenaria) and softshells (Mya arenaria).
 In some parts of the U.S., surf clams are popular.

+Clams, oysters, and scallops may be used interchangeably in many recipes, so feel free to experiment.
 Retain the clam liquor or juice for use in soups and sauces for additional flavor.

 • 6 to 12 clams = 1 serving